JamesHewitt1014/HACK-CPU/README.md

 ![image](https://github.com/JamesHewitt1014/HACK-CPU/blob/main/Architecture/ALU/ALU-HACK-DIAGRAM.svg)

 # Project
 Note that the .hdl and .asm files in this project are exercises from the Book/Course that I completed.
-These files cover the implementation of multiple aspects of the HACK Cpu, including;
+These files cover the implementation of multiple aspects of the HACK CPU, including;
 * the construction of basic logic gates starting from NAND gates,
 * the adder and arithmetic logic unit (ALU),
 * the memory,